bentol/neh/README.md

 For debugging you can tail your nginx `error.log` usually found at `/var/log/nginx/error.log`.
 If you want to debug `/usr/lib/neh/neh.lua` use the included print version and/or take a look at the [openresty docs](https://github.com/openresty/lua-nginx-module).

+## Contributing

+Feel free to open a pull request or an issue if you want!
+If this gets out of hand I'll setup some structure using GitHub.

+## TODO

+* Comprehensive documentation
+* Unit testing to guarantee quality
+* Actual testing from developers/users for feedback
+* Friendly error messages in logs and in responses
+* Production guarantees

+I could use all the help you can throw at me, so if you can help with the above let me know!

 ## License

 See the [LICENSE](/LICENSE) for more details.

 ---
 <sup>Sheep by MHD AZMI DWIPRANATA from the Noun Project</sup>